 Scatter seeds before the last frost, and then watch for the flowers to emerge in spring.
 You can harvest the aerial portions of the plant (flowers and leaves) for use in teas or tinctures, but leave some in the garden to enjoy and allow to self-seed for the following year.

 That’s right, the key ingredient in your craft beer could be the very thing to help you get sleep tonight.
 Hops (Humulus lupulus) have been used for more than 1,000 years in treating insomnia and anxiety.
 With potent phytoestrogen content, hops can also be used as a hormone balancer, alleviating symptoms of perimenopause and stimulating progesterone production, which could in turn help with sleep.

 Hops vines can climb as tall as 22 feet, and it’s the conelike flower, or strobile, that is used as an herbal remedy.
 Harvest strobiles in early autumn and dry them at a low temperature for maximum storage potential.
-Prepare as an infusion, tincture or pills.
+As with other herbal sleep remedies, prepare as an infusion, tincture or pills.